Leslie-mo/Sql-MockData-Generator/README.md

 ## Features List
 #### (v0.2 update)SQL correctness validation

-You can paste the generated sql here and verify it with AI
+You can paste the generated sql here and validate it with AI

 #### Create Tables with an Interface